ibm-cloud-docs/solution-tutorials/image-classification-code-engine.md

    ```
    {:pre}

+5. Go to the frontend UI and **upload text files** for text analysis.
+You should see the uploaded files with `Not analyzed` tag on them.

 ## Test the application
 {: #text-analysis-code-engine-test_the_app}
 {: step}

-Now that you have the backend application connected to the frontend application and provided all the required credentials, let's test it by uploading files for text analysis.
-To test, you will create a job to specify workload configuration information that is used each time that the job is run to analyze text using {{site.data.keyword.nlushort}} service.
+Now, you have the backend application connected to the frontend application.
+You have provided all the required credentials through service binding and uploaded files for text analysis.
+To complete the test, you will create a job to specify workload configuration information that is used each time that the job is run to analyze text using {{site.data.keyword.nlushort}} service.

 ### Create a job
 {: #text-analysis-code-engine-11}